2025 Fair dates: August 7 - 10, 2025

 A Superintendent will not hold up a Class because an Exhibitor is exhibiting in another department.
 Speak with your Superintendents if you have specific timing issues.

 Because of the limited parking and camping space, Exhibitors are required to remove stock trailers from the main parking lot.
 See your Department Superintendent for alternate on-site parking.
-There is no overnight parking in the main parking lot, vehicles are subject to impound.
+Overnight parking is not allowed in the main parking lot, and vehicles are subject to impound.

 REMOVAL OF ITEMS FROM THE FAIR

-Any animal leaving the fairgrounds before 6 p.m. on Sunday, August 11th (with the exception of routine dismissal times), must present an “animal release form” to the attendant at the gate.
-For security reasons, the Pierce County Fair reserves the right to search stock trailers.
+Any animal leaving the Fairgrounds before 7:00 p.m. on Sunday, August 10th (except for routine dismissal times) must present an “animal release form” to the attendant at the gate.
+The Pierce County Fair reserves the right to search stock trailers for security reasons.

-Move-Out Procedures: The Pierce County Fair is open until 6 p.m.
-Sunday, August 11th.
-Vehicles and persons entering the grounds up until that time are subject to entry charges.
+Move-Out Procedures: The Pierce County Fair is open until 6:00 p.m.
+Sunday, August 10th.
+Vehicles and persons entering the grounds until then are subject to entry charges.
 All displays are to remain in place until closing.
-Hand-carried items may be removed starting at 6 p.m.
+Hand-carried items may be removed starting at 7:00 p.m.

 HERDSMANSHIP & ANIMAL CARE WHILE AT THE FAIR